Muhammad XI of Granada: Exile

 Boabdil's Farewell to Granada by Alfred Dehodencq (1822–1882).

 Sword of Boabdil, Musée de Cluny.

-Legend has it that as Muhammad XII went into exile, he reached a rocky prominence which gave a last view of the city.
+Legend has it that as Muhammad XI went into exile, he reached a rocky prominence which gave a last view of the city.
 Here he reined in his horse and viewed for the last time the Alhambra and the green valley that spread below.
 The place where this allegedly took place is today known as the Suspiro del Moro, "the Moor's sigh".
 Muhammad mourned his loss, and continued his journey to exile accompanied by his mother—who is supposed to have snapped, "Weep, weep like a woman, over what you couldn't defend like a man."

-Muhammad XII was given an estate in Laujar de Andarax, Las Alpujarras, a mountainous area between the Sierra Nevada and the Mediterranean Sea.
+Muhammad XI was given an estate in Laujar de Andarax, Las Alpujarras, a mountainous area between the Sierra Nevada and the Mediterranean Sea.
 He crossed the Mediterranean in exile, departing in October 1493 from Adra and landing in Cazaza.
-He settled in Fes (present-day Morocco), which under Marinid rule.
+He settled in Fes (present-day Morocco), which was under Marinid rule.
 He was accompanied by an entourage of 1,130 courtiers and servants.
 Large numbers of the Muslim population of Granada had already fled to North Africa, taking advantage of a clause in the articles of surrender that permitted free passage.

 Shortly after his surrender, Muhammad Boabdil also sent a long letter to the Marinid rulers in Fes Morocco asking for refuge.
 The letter begins with a long poem praising the Marinids, followed by a prose passage where he laments his defeat and asks forgiveness for past wrongdoings of his forefathers against the Marinids.
 The entire text was reported by al-Maqqari: